kuku-kodes/devTinder/workedOn.md

 - Add API level validation on patch request & signUp POST API
 # Data Sanitization
 - Add API valaditation for each field
+- Install validator
+- Explore validatore liberary function and use validator function for password, email, photoURL,
+- NEVER TRUST req.body

+- Validate data in signUp API
+- Install bcrypt package
+- Create passwordHash using bcrypt.hash & save the user in excrupted password
+- Create login API
+- Compare password and throw error if email or passwor is invalid

+- Install coolie-parser
+- just send a dummy cookie to the user
+- create GET /profile API and check if u get the coolie back
+- Install jsonwebtoken
+- In /login API , after email and password validatiion , create a JWT toke and send it to the user in coolies
+- read the cookies in side your proflie API and find the logged in user
+- userAuth Middleware
+-